Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_enhancing_customer_experiences_using_cortex_finetuning/tasty_bytes_enhancing_customer_experiences_using_cortex_finetuning.md

 Rename the Worksheet by clicking on the auto-generated Timestamp name and inputting "Tasty Bytes - Cortex Fine Tuning"

-### Step 6 - Accessing Quickstart SQL in GitHub
+### Step 6 - Accessing Quickstart SQL from the  GitHub repo

 Click the button below which will direct you to our Tasty Bytes SQL file that is hosted on GitHub.

 [Source Code - Cortex FineTuning.sql](https://github.com/Snowflake-Labs/sfguide-enhancing-customer-experiences-using-cortex-finetuning/blob/main/setup/Cortex_FineTuning.sql)

-Step 7 - Copying Setup SQL from GitHub
+Step 7 - Copying Setup SQL from GitHub.

 Within GitHub navigate to the right side and click "Copy raw contents".
 This will copy all of the required SQL into your clipboard.

 <img src="assets/copysnowsight.png"/>

 ## Setup and Prepare Data
+### NOTE : DO NOT CLICK RUN ALL OR HIGHLIGHT ALL THE CODE AND ATTEMPT RUNNING AT ONCE.
+The model creation job takes 5-10 minutes and the subsequent statements are dependent on the Job completion.

 ### Step 1 : Setup Database, Schema, role, warehouse,stage and tables.
 To begin, let's execute all the DDL statements and setup various database objects.
 We will be creating a separate role and implementing access control for ensuring privacy and security.
 Set the context.